karstegg/audio-transcription/Audio Transcription App - Project Memory.md

 # Audio Transcription App - Project Memory

 ## Project Overview
 A web application using Google's Gemini API to transcribe audio and video files.
-The app allows users to upload files, processes them (including chunking large files), and returns a text transcript with additional features like meeting summaries.
+The app allows users to upload files, processes them (including chunking large files and extracting audio from videos), and returns a text transcript with additional features like meeting summaries.

 ## Repository Structure
 - GitHub: `karstegg/audio-transcription`